Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 *Bug*: The last link of the three lists has a blue border once it has been clicked which is useful for the user to know when they come back from the external link which was the last link they clicked.
 But the other links do not do that.

+*Debugged*: Added the same code from the last link to the rest of the links.
+Now they all show a blue border when the link has been clicked.

-The other three white background links go light grey when it has been clicked and the green background link does not indicate anything when clicked.
+*Bug*: The other three white background links go light grey when it has been clicked and the green background link does not indicate anything when clicked.

+*Debugged*: Changed all the background colour links to light green and added the border code to all the links.
+Now when user hovers over the link it goes a darker green and when clicked shows a blue border to indicate it was the last link clicked.

 - User doesn’t want to read any more information and wants to watch an informative video of one of the eco home concepts.